genchau/nd024-mws-notes/ND024_Part2_Lesson07_13.md

 - Using tools like ImageMagick, Grunt, ImageOptim, Pngout, pngcrush, jpegoptim, Giftical, ImageAlpha, pngquant.
 - Grunt allows us to incorporate automated image optimization in our work flow.
 - Recommended Image Optimization Environment: Grunt, ImageOptim, ImageMagick.
+- Looks like some of our peers on Slack is recommending Gulp over Grunt.

 - - -
 Next up: [Quiz: Spot the Differences 2](ND024_Part2_Lesson07_14.md) or return to [Table Of Contents](./ND024_TableOfContents.md)